tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 The reference configuration proposes a `gracePeriod` of two minutes for a good reason.
 You might think "Two minutes?
 That's almost nothing.
 I can easily wait 10 minutes for the content to show up…".
 So you might be tempted to set a longer period – let's say 10 minutes, assuming that your content shows up at least after these 10 minutes.

+> [!WARNING]
-> **Warning!** This is not how `gracePeriod` is working.
+> This is not how `gracePeriod` is working.
 The grace period is _not_ the time after which a document is guaranteed to be invalidated, but a time-frame no invalidation happens.
 Each subsequent invalidation that fall within this frame _prolongs_ the time frame - this can be indefinitely long.

 Let us illustrate how `gracePeriod` actually is working with an example: